lux-hux/IKEA-Portfolio-Management/README.md

 Retail investors are limited in the number of individual securities they can directly hold because as portfolio holdings increase, so does the cost of brokerage as a proportion of their total investment.
 One of the benefits of investing through a fund is that it makes holding hundreds or even thousands of securities relatively inexpensive.
 However, investors gain most of the diversification benefit with a relatively small number of portfolio holdings.

+I calculated the standard deviations for fifty random samples of each number of holdings in the portfolio.
+Increasing the portfolio size from one to thirty holdings markedly reduces standard deviation, but additional holdings thereafter has a diminishing marginal benefit.

 ![](image1.png)

 **Results from portfolio_returns.py**

 Investing through a retail fund comes with a cost that potentially outweigh the benefits of increased diversification and convenience.
 Looking at historic fund statements, I calculate the annual average realised capital gains tax as a percent of investment value to be ~1.21%.
 Conservatively, assuming that all the capital gains distributed to fund holders are eligible for the 12 month holding period discount and a marginal tax rate of 32.5%, fund holders are subject to 20 bps of tax drag each year.
 Management fees subtract an additional 7 to 13 bps.
 The costs are not significant, but do begin to weigh on total return over an extended investment horizon.

+Given the results of the previous analysis, I used a portfolio size of thirty as it captures most of the diversification benefit.
+I then calculated the total ten year return for three hundred random samples.
+In the results pictured, 73% of the portfolios outperformed the Australian index fund but with significant active risk, as seen in all the portfolios having a higher standard deviation than the index.

 ![](image2.png)